 In 2012, the Gauselmann Group took over the British Praesepe arcade network in the largest acquisition in the Group’s history.
 Another milestone was the opening of the first casino in Leuna-Günthersdorf (Saxony-Anhalt) in December 2014.
 The casino is operated by Merkur Spielbanken Sachsen-Anhalt GmbH & Co.
 KG and its partner, Stadtcasino Baden AG.

 The Gauselmann family of entrepreneurs has been devoted to its work in associations for many years.
-Since 1966, Paul Gauselmann has held leading roles in industry associations; since 1981 he has been President of the VDAI (German Association of Coin-Op Amusement and Vending Machines).
+Since 1966, Paul Gauselmann has held leading roles in industry associations; since 1981 till 2019 he was President of the VDAI (German Association of Coin-Op Amusement and Vending Machines).
 For decades, Paul Gauselmann’s sons have also helped shape the Group’s destiny.
 Michael Gauselmann, a graduate in business administration, has played a leading role in the company’s international expansion for more than three decades.
 Beyond that, he also founded the ‘FORUM Junger Automatenunternehmer in Europa e.V.’
 (FORUM for young coin-operated machine entrepreneurs in Europe) in 1990, today’s ‘FORUM für Automatenunternehmer in Europa e.V.’
 (FORUM for coin-operated machine entrepreneurs in Europe).

 Armin Gauselmann, also a graduate in business administration, is the Gauselmann Group’s Director in charge of personnel and real estate.
 He also oversees the Deutsche Automatenmuseum – Sammlung Gauselmann [German Coin-Op Museum], which was established in 1985 by Michael Gauselmann, and together with Karin Gauselmann he presides over the Paul and Karin Gauselmann Foundation.
 In his role on the Supervisory Board, Karsten Gauselmann also helps to secure the company’s fortunes.
 In the 1980s, Peter Gauselmann also worked as a computer scientist in charge of the development of the IT department of today’s BEIT Systemhaus GmbH.